South East Midlands Local Enterprise Partnership: History

+The South East Midlands Local Enterprise Partnership was disbanded in March 2024 following withdrawal of funding by the Rishi Sunak Conservative government.
+Its functions were transferred to the individual unitary authorities who collectively formed the South Midlands Growth Hub.

-Geography & economic data
+Geography and economic data

-SEMLEP comprises the four unitary authorities of the Borough of Bedford, Central Bedfordshire, Luton Borough Council and Borough of Milton Keynes, together with the district councils of Aylesbury Vale, Cherwell District, Corby, Daventry District, Kettering, Northampton and South Northamptonshire.
+SEMLEP comprised the six unitary authorities of the Borough of Bedford, Central Bedfordshire, Luton Borough Council, Borough of Milton Keynes, North Northamptonshire and West Northamptonshire.

-In total the LEP area has a £39 billion economy, 67,000 businesses and 1.8 million population.
+In total the LEP area had a £39 billion economy, 67,000 businesses and 1.8 million population.

 The area has an established regional infrastructure, which includes access to major road networks, dedicated terminals for air freight (Luton), and rail freight located at Daventry International Rail Freight Terminal (DIRFT) and the Eurohub in Corby.
 The LEP has sought extra funds to invest in transport infrastructure.
 SEMLEP has "prioritised more than 20 transport and infrastructure projects, including the bypass and a dual carriageway for the section of the A421 linking Milton Keynes with Junction 13 of the M1", according to a report in Bedford Today.
 "The Strategic Economic Plan details how SEMLEP will by 2020 grow the economy by £10.2billion, create an additional 94,700 jobs and build an extra 70,600 homes across its patch in Bedfordshire, Northamptonshire, Milton Keynes, Cherwell District and Aylesbury Vale District," reports MK Web and Bedford Today.